jasonmolenda/hockey-sched/README.md

 `create-ics-file.rb` once the `schedule` internal object has been completed, `create-ics-file.rb` is called to create an iCal file which can be uploaded to google calendar or imported into a mac calendar app.

-`parse-ics.rb` parses an iCal file back into a `schedule` object as best it can, for analysis.
+`parse-ics.rb` parses an iCal file back into a `schedule` object for analysis.
 We want to analyze the `.ics` file that we generated as that's what everyone will actually be seeing.

 `analyze-schedule.rb` generates a text report (html or plain text) of the schedule, pointing out how many times each team has played each other, how many times they play in each timeslot, how many late/early games they have, how many back to back timeslots / opponents they have.
 This is the phase where a human can spot a bad schedule and debug / regenerate as necessary.